Women's Voices for the Earth

 Women's Voices for the Earth (WVE) is a feminist, women-led, North American environmental organization that specializes in research and advocacy regarding toxic chemicals used in products that disproportionately impact women's health, including cosmetics, menstrual care products, professional salon and cleaning products.
 WVE is a non-profit organization (501(c)(3)) whose mission is to amplify women's voices to eliminate toxics that harm communities and health.
-With its inclusive vision of environmental work WVE has become a hub for visionary feminist environmentalism that recognizes the systemic connections between health, class, race, and the environment.
 Addressing the inter-connectivity of these various channels of exposure to toxic chemicals has been key to WVE's approach which is multi-scalar: targeting consumer behaviors, corporate practices, and government policies.

 History

-Women's Voices for the Earth (WVE) began in Missoula, Montana in 1995 in response to a lack of diversity in the environmental movement.
-Early work focused on local issues including, reducing pesticide spraying by state and local agencies, addressing air pollution from a nearby mill, and stopping a proposed goldmine on Montana’s Blackfoot River.
+Women's Voices for the Earth (WVE) began in Missoula, Montana, in 1995 in response to a lack of diversity in the environmental movement.
+Early work focused on local issues including, reducing pesticide spraying by state and local agencies, addressing air pollution from a nearby mill, and stopping a proposed goldmine on Montana's Blackfoot River.
 In 2007, WVE went national to address toxic chemicals exposures through production, distribution, use and disposal of products.